ICantMakeThings/Bresser-Garni-Weather-Info-Reciever/README.md

 to reset wifi, go to a serial terminal like [this](https://serial.huhn.me/) and type in terminal `resetwifi` to reset to factory settings.

 ### Flashing:

+### **New!
+In [Releases](https://github.com/ICantMakeThings/Bresser-Garni-Weather-Info-Reciever/releases/tag/Release) A 3 click Flasher, (Linux only, will compile for mac or windows if you make a issue, comment on yt, email contact@icmt.cc)**

 Download latest [release](https://github.com/ICantMakeThings/Bresser-Garni-Weather-Info-Reciever/releases/download/Release/BGWIR-V2.bin),
 If your default download folder on your browser is downloads then all you need to do is:
 `esptool.py --port /dev/ttyUSB0 write_flash 0x00000 Downloads/BGWIR-V2.bin`